Automated imaging, chlorophyll fluorescence recording, and 3D scanning

 |Tray holders with sample adaptors||Shelf plates for the Trolleys that carry the sample trays with sample-specific adaptors|

-References from customers operating a precursor model of the Phenocenter
+References from customers operating a predecessor model of the Phenocenter

 Campbell ZC, Acosta-Gamboa LM, Nepal N, Lorence A (2018) Engineering plants for tomorrow: how high-throughput phenotyping is contributing to the development of better crops.
 Phytochem Rev 44:94